-If you or someone you love has been the victim of a medical malpractice, contact medical malpractice lawyers Miami experienced in malpractice law.
-It’s important that you use medical malpractice lawyers Miami to assist you with your case and meet important deadlines.
+If you or someone you love has been the victim of a medical malpractice, contact our medical malpractice lawyers Miami experienced in malpractice law.
+It’s crucial that you hire experienced medical malpractice lawyers Miami to assist you with your case and meet critical deadlines.
 With the help of a qualified attorney, you can get the representation you are entitled to receive.

 There are many different types of medical malpractice cases.
-Some of them deal with tasks performed wrong by physicians, and some are based on what the doctor fail to do such as diagnosing a condition.
-Although all cases are quite different, they have one thing in common and that is the negligence of a physician on an innocent victim.
-In order to prove one of these cases, the injured party must demonstrate that the doctor didn’t meet the usual standards of care during the medical treatment.
+Some of them deal with tasks performed wrong by physicians, and some are based on what the doctor failed to do such as diagnosing a condition.
+Although all cases are entirely different, they have one thing in common, and that is the negligence of a physician on an innocent victim.
+To prove one of these cases, the injured party must demonstrate that the doctor didn’t meet the usual standards of care during the medical treatment.

-Many families are affected due to medical errors occurring every year in our nation.
-Mistaken diagnosis or failing to diagnose a health condition are some of the most prevalent types of Medical Malpractice.
+Many families are affected by medical errors occurring every year in our nation.
+Mistaken diagnosis or failing to diagnose a health condition are some of the most prevalent types of medical malpractice.
 A medical provider who could not diagnose a condition or has mistakenly diagnosed a condition can be held liable for the damages the patient may suffer.
-If you have been diagnosed or feel that your healthcare professional failed to diagnose a medical condition and suffered injuries as a result, you may be entitled to compensation for your injuries .
-If you have lost a loved one as a result of a medical professional failure to diagnose or misdiagnosis, you may also be entitled to be compensated for your loss.
+If you have been diagnosed or feel that your healthcare professional failed to diagnose a medical condition and sustained injuries; as a result, you may be entitled to compensation for your injuries.
+If you have lost a loved one as a result of a medical professional failure to diagnose or misdiagnosis, you may also be entitled to compensation for your loss.

 The most common cases of failure to diagnose are:

 Error in diagnosing can mean that a medical professional provided an incorrect diagnosis or the doctor diagnosed something when there was nothing wrong with the patient.
-An erroneous diagnosis could be that a patient had symptoms that included a burning sensation in the chest and the doctor diagnosed the problem as acid reflux when indeed, the patient is having a serious heart problem.
-Another example would be when a health care provider diagnosed a patient with breast cancer, and mastectomy is recommended with the cancer not being found.
-It is obvious that any of these examples can affect the patient’s health.
-The treatment of a disease or condition that was not diagnosed correctly can lead to unnecessary surgery or the use of unnecessary drugs, when in fact the actual disease or condition is left untreated.
+An erroneous diagnosis could be that a patient had symptoms that included a burning sensation in the chest and the doctor diagnosed the problem as acid reflux when indeed, the patient is having a severe heart problem.
+Another example would be when a health care provider diagnosed a patient with breast cancer, and mastectomy is recommended for cancer not being found.
+It is evident that any of these examples can affect the patient’s health.
+The treatment of a disease or condition that was not diagnosed correctly can lead to unnecessary surgery or the use of unnecessary drugs, when in fact the actual illness or condition is left untreated.

-If you believe that a doctor, nurse, or medical professional has made a mistake that caused injuries to you or a loved one, contact Medical Misdiagnosis Lawyers Miami.
+If you believe that a doctor, nurse, or medical professional has made a mistake that caused injuries to you or a loved one, contact our medical misdiagnosis lawyers Miami.

 Sometimes doctors fail to practice reasonable care when treating a patient and they may be found guilty of medical negligence.
 Doctors will fail to recognize and investigate symptoms, ignore complaints, fail to provide appropriate treatment, fail to interpret and read the results, fail to refer the patient to a more qualified professional when he or she lacks the right qualifications to diagnose, and administer treatment for the patient’s condition.
 This will cause the healthcare professional to fail to respond to indications of cancer the right way and at the right time.
 Consequently, the patient’s condition may get worst and he or she may suffer injuries as a result of the wrong diagnosis of cancer

 Initially, over 12% of cancer cases are misdiagnosed.
 Cancer misdiagnosis almost always has devastating outcomes for patients and their families.
-Misdiagnosis or failure to diagnose could deprive a patient of urgently important medical treatment which may not be suitable to administer later on if the cancer spreads and gets worst.
-These could even lead to serious complications and wrongful death.
-Early detention and treatment allows sick patients to have more chances of recovering from cancer.
-Cancer medications and treatments are more effective if treated before the disease spreads.
+Misdiagnosis or failure to diagnose could deprive a patient of urgently vital medical treatment, which may not be suitable to administer later on if the cancer spreads and gets worst.
+These could even lead to severe complications and wrongful death.
+Early detection and treatment allow sick patients to have more chances of recovering from cancer.
+Cancer medications and treatments are effective if treated before the disease spreads.

 Failure to diagnose cancer or wrongly diagnose the disease can have a negative impact on the ability to survive the deadly disease.

-There are several factors leading to late diagnosis of cancer, which can come from a variety of negligent actions, such as:
+Several factors are leading to late diagnosis of cancer, which can come from a variety of negligent actions, such as:

 There are several important things you can do once you have been diagnosed with cancer.
 The most important thing is to contact medical malpractice lawyers with the required knowledge and experience to discuss your case.
 Your lawyer will guide you through the entire process, but it is best to start the legal process as soon as possible that way the testimony of all parties is preserved.
 You should provide the lawyer with your medical records as quickly as possible.
 Additionally, you should keep track of appointments and bills and gather all required documentation such as hospital records and test results.

 In the Sunshine State, the statute of limitations for Medical malpractice is two years from the time the patient or family member found out about when the injury occurred.
-Calculating these two years is not easy since the definition comes from a combination of words in the statute itself and how it’s interpreted.
+Calculating these two years is not easy since the definition comes from a combination of words related to the statute itself and how it’s interpreted.
 There is also something called Statute of Repose, in which unless there was fraud, misinterpretation or concealment, a healthcare provider cannot be sued for medical malpractice.
-The claim cannot be bought more than four years after the malpractice occurred, even if the family doesn’t know about the malpractice.
-If the fraud can be proved, then the 4 year can be extended to 7 years.
-There is also special statute of repose for children.
+The claim cannot be brought more than four years after the negligence occurred, even if the family doesn’t know about the malpractice.
+If the fraud can be proved, then the four years can be extended to 7 years.
+There is also a particular statute of repose for children.

-At Gallardo Law Firm we have competent lawyers to help you and your loved one with a medical malpractice caused by either failure to diagnose or misdiagnosis.
-Our attorneys are competent and have at hand the required information for the different categories of medical malpractice lawsuits.
+At Gallardo Law Firm we have competent lawyers to help you and your loved one with medical malpractice caused by either failure to diagnose or misdiagnosis.
+Our attorneys are skilled and have at hand the required information for the different categories of medical malpractice lawsuits.